ecole-francaise-nz/website/content/en/about/team.md

 ![Élodie Rodriguez](/images/Elodie-Rodriguez.jpg "Élodie Rodriguez")

-> I graduated with a Master of Education and, in 2018, decided to travel to the other side of the world.
-New Zealand, with its rich culture and stunning landscapes, has always attracted me, and today, I am proud to call this country my home.
+> I hold a Master of Education and began my career as a Physical Education teacher in high school in France.
+In 2018, I chose to embark on an exciting journey to New Zealand, a country that had long inspired me with its vibrant culture and stunning natural beauty.
+Today, I am proud to call New Zealand my home.
-> As a registered and qualified teacher in New Zealand, I have gained years of experience, both as a classroom teacher and as a head teacher (team leader).
-A passionate sports enthusiast, I have also been a Les Mills instructor for 15 years.
-I continue to teach classes at various clubs, primarily at Les Mills Auckland City.
+> As a registered and qualified teacher, I have gained extensive experience in New Zealand’s education sector, working as both a classroom teacher and a head teacher (team leader).
+In addition to teaching, I am deeply passionate about fitness.
-> Recently, I embarked on a new adventure that combines my creativity with my teaching practice.
+> For the past 15 years, I have been a Les Mills instructor, teaching classes at various clubs, primarily at Les Mills Auckland City.
+I recently embarked on a new adventure combining my creativity with my teaching practice.
 I am writing an educational book for children and developing different learning materials through stories and music.
-> I look forward to starting my new role as a deputy principal in February 2025 and to meeting all of you!
+> I am truly honored to join École Française Internationale Auckland.
+This is a wonderful opportunity to promote biculturalism while providing children with the chance to discover and learn a new language.

 **Paul Barrier: Teacher**